 With used vans, particularly the Sprinter, rust is the most commonly talked about issue, but it’s not the only one to pay attention to.

-Recommendations for Buying a Used Van
+Tips for Buying a Used Van

 When you find a used van you’re seriously interested in – if it’s a big investment (and you lack mechanical knowledge), I highly recommend having a mechanic inspect the van before you sign the dotted line.